August 14 – 18, 2023

 - Supplies to set up as a vendor, if you wish.
 There is no cost to do this.

 - A testimony to share!

 - Each individual or family is responsible to clean their own rooms before leaving the Shindig.

 - Please wear modest clothing.
 Low-cut shirts and bikinis are not permitted.
 Please wear skirts, dresses, or shorts to below the knees, and wear a shirt at all times including swimming.
 Thanks for understanding!

 - Please do not post photos or videos online or on social media without prior permission from all persons photographed.

 - Adults must carefully monitor campfires, biking, skateboarding, canoeing, fishing, and swimming.

 - Camp quiet hours are from 11 p.m. to 7 a.m.

 After the Shindig

-Because the camp needs the premises clear by 12:00 p.m. on Friday, we are planning a time of extended fellowship at a local park on Friday after the Shindig.
+Because the camp needs the premises clear by 12:00 p.m. on Friday, we are planning a time of extended fellowship at Cowans Gap State Park on Friday after the Shindig.
 At this park there will be lunch and supper potlucks on Friday, as well as RV and tenting options for Friday night and perhaps longer.
-You may sign up at registration, or wait until the Shindig to sign up.
-If you wish to be in these potlucks but don’t want to bring food, we will bring extra food for you, for an added fee at Shindig registration.
+You may sign up upon registration or wait until the Shindig to sign up.